KobeW50/linux-scripts/README.md

 **Note that I am new to Linux and scripting.
 Use these at your own risk.**

-Please open an issue if you founds bugs, have questions, or want to contribute.
+Please open an issue if you found bugs, have questions, or want to contribute.
 Thanks :)
 ___

 ### [30-manage-tailscale.sh](/30-manage-tailscale.sh)